-\begin{defn}(c.f. \cite[4.10, 4.20]{BMS2}\cite[3.3.1, 3.3.5]{AL}.)
-A ring $R$ is called quasi-regular semiperfectoid, if it is $p$-complete with bounded $p^\infty$-torsion, the cotangent complex $L_{R/\Z_p}$ has $p$-complete Tor-amplitude in $[-1,0]$ and that there exists a surjection $S\rightarrow R$ from a perfectoid ring $S$. \end{defn} \begin{example}{(\cite[3.3.6]{AL})} Any integral perfectoid ring (c.f.
-Definition \ref{IntegralPerfectoid}), or any $p$-complete bounded $p^\infty$-torsion quotient of a perfectoid ring by a finite regular sequence, is quasi-regular semiperfectoid.
-In particular, if $(R,R^+)$ is a perfectoid Tate ring with $\varpi\in R^+$ a pseudo-uniformizer of $R$, then both $R^+$ and $R^+/\varpi$ are quasi-regular semiperfectoid. \end{example}

-For a $p$-divisible group $G$ over a quasi-syntomic ring $R$, Ansch\"utz and Le Bras have defined its prismatic Dieudonn\'e crystal as a sheaf on the small quasi-syntomic site of $R$.
-For $R$ being quasi-regular semiperfectoid, giving this crystal is equivalent to giving the evaluation of its associated sheaf on the prismatic site of $R$ at the initial prism $(\prism_R,I)$, which is called the \textit{prismatic Dieudonn\'e module} of $G$.
-It is a finite locally free $\prism_R$ module and is equipped with an endomorphism $\varphi_M:\varphi^\ast M\rightarrow M$, admissible in the sense of \cite[4.1.9]{AL} (where $\varphi$ is the Frobenius on $\prism_R$).
-We refer the readers to \cite[4]{AL} for the precise constructions.
+For a $p$-divisible group $G$ over a quasi-syntomic ring $R$, Ansch\"utz and Le Bras defined its prismatic Dieudonn\'e crystal as a sheaf on the small quasi-syntomic site of $R$, see \cite[Section 4]{AL}.
+If $R$ is quasi-regular semiperfectoid (qrsp), giving this crystal is the same as giving the evaluation of its associated sheaf on the prismatic site of $R$ at the initial prism $(\prism_R,I)$, which is called the \textit{prismatic Dieudonn\'e module} of $G$.
+It is a finite locally free $\prism_R$ module and is equipped with an endomorphism $\varphi_M:\varphi^\ast M\rightarrow M$, admissible in the sense of \cite[Proposition 4.9]{AL} (where $\varphi$ is the Frobenius on $\prism_R$).
 The so-defined prismatic Dieudonn\'e module is contravariant in $G$.
-To keep consistent with \cite{Berkeley}, we use the \textbf{covariant} prismatic Dieudonn\'e module, which is obtained by applying $\mathrm{Hom}_{\prism_R}(-,\prism_R)$ to the contravariant one.
-We will denote this covariant prismatic Dieudonn\'e module of $G$ by $M_{\prism}(G)$.
+To be consistent with \cite{Berkeley}, we use the \textbf{covariant} prismatic Dieudonn\'e module and denote it by $M_{\prism}(G)$.
+This is obtained by applying $\mathrm{Hom}_{\prism_R}(-,\prism_R)$ to the contravariant one.
+The following theorem will be crucial to us.

-For our purposes, it is crucial to have the following theorem, especially in the special cases discussed below.

-\begin{theorem}{(c.f. \cite[4.6.10, 4.1.12]{AL})} Let $R$ be a quasi-regular semiperfectoid ring.
-The prismatic Dieudonn\'e module functor sending a $p$-divisible group $G$ over $R$ to its (covariant) prismatic Dieudonn\'e module $M_{\prism}(G)$ is an equivalence between the category of $p$-divisible groups over $R$ and that of admissible Dieudonn\'e modules over $R$. \end{theorem}
+\begin{theorem}[{Cf. \cite[Proposition 4.73, 4.12]{AL}}] Let $R$ be a qrsp ring.
+The covariant prismatic Dieudonn\'e module functor sending $G$ to $M_{\prism}(G)$ is an equivalence between the category of $p$-divisible groups over $R$ and that of admissible Dieudonn\'e modules over $R$. \end{theorem}

+\begin{example}{(\cite[Example 3.20]{AL})} An integral perfectoid ring, or a $p$-complete bounded $p^\infty$-torsion quotient of a perfectoid ring by a finite regular sequence, is qrsp.
+In particular, for a perfectoid Tate ring $(R,R^+)$ with $\varpi\in R^+$ a pseudo-uniformizer of $R$, both $R^+$ and $R^+/\varpi$ are qrsp. \end{example}

 \begin{example} Let $R$ be an integral perfectoid ring, then